GolsaHeidari/golsaheidari.github.io/contents/awards.md

   Issued by The International Conference on Security-Enriched Urban Computing and Smart Grid, SUComS 2010, Korea

-- <strong>First Rank Among The Graduates of Master’s Degree in Computer Engineering</strong>
+- <strong>The First Rank Among The Graduates of Master’s Degree in Computer Engineering</strong>

   Associated with Najafabad Azad University